saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/macro.md

 ### Procedural Macros

 Procedural macros are more flexible and powerful.
-They are defined using functions and can be used to create custom derive macros, attribute-like macros, and function-like macros.
+They are defined using functions and can be used to create attribute-like macros and function-like macros.

+#### Function-like Macros

+Function-like macros look like function calls but operate on the code passed to them as arguments.
+They are defined using the `#[proc_macro]` attribute and can be used to generate code based on the input provided.

 #### Example